Barking dogs and other animals

 If you're having problems with a barking dog, please speak to the owner first before making a formal complaint.
 The dog may be being left on its own for long periods of time, so your neighbour may not be aware of the problem.

-If they can't reduce the frequency and level of the barking, we'll carry out a formal investigation into your complaint.
+If the owner can't reduce the frequency and level of the barking, we'll carry out a formal investigation into your complaint.

 This includes writing to your neighbour to advise them that we are investigating the noise.